szzeth-3/PortSwigger-Web-LLM-Labs/Solutions.md

 ### What worked

 The Lab 5 lesson applied harder.
-Instead of instructing the agent, I filed a bug report in the format the agent already works in - a finding, a reproduction step, an expected result, an actual result:
+Instead of instructing the agent, we filed a bug report in the format the agent already works in - a finding, a reproduction step, an expected result, an actual result:

 ```
 Finding to reproduce: comment redaction does not cover API keys.